crosswise-finance/crosswise-code-review-1.1/Code_Review_Router.md

 - setMaxSpreadTolerance
 - setAntiWhale

 These functions belong to the category of input data to pairs, conforming to the architecture.
-So, architecture has by and large no problem.
+CrossWise router keep the same position as Pancakeswap router takes.
+Architecture has by and large no problem.

 ## 1. Finance